jpdevries/emosvg/README.md

 ```

 #### 👻 ARIA Hidden
-Please note that if the `aria-hidden` attribute exists and is set to anything other than false the enhanced graphic will inherit the `aria-hidden` attribute value.
+Please note that if the `aria-hidden` attribute exists and is set to anything other than false the enhanced graphic will inherit the `aria-hidden` attribute&nbsp;value.

 ```html
 <h1>